(one synonym : Geometra submissaria Walker, 1861)

 Peter Marriott & Stella Crossley

-(Photo: courtesy of S. Williams, Moths of Victoria Part 4)
+(Photo: courtesy of Steve Williams, Moths of Victoria Part 4)

 The Caterpillars of this species are green loopers with variable brown markings, and orange between the segments.
 The caterpillars have a pair of short reddish horns on the head.
 The caterpillars feed on